vCabbage/todd/docs/testlets/usertestlets.rst

 ..
 NOTE::
     All native testlets maintain their own documentation.
 Please view the links at the top of `Native Testlets <nativetestlets/nativetestlets.html>`_ for more information about these testlets, such as what arguments they require, and a sample of their output.

 Check Mode
 ----------

 Each testlet must support a "check mode".
 This is sort of a "pre-test" check to ensure the testlet can be run.
 When running in "check mode", a testlet should test it's own ability to run a "real" test, such as sending traffic to localhost to ensure it can use the network stack.

-For instance, when the ToDD agent runs the "ping" testlet in check mode, it would invoke it like this:
+For instance, when the ToDD agent runs the "todd-ping" testlet in check mode, it would invoke it like this:

 .. code-block:: text

-    ping check
+    todd-ping check

-That said, the ToDD Server will distribute testrun instructions to the agents in two phases:

-* Install - run the referenced testlet in check mode, then record all of the parameters for the intended test in the agent's cache
-* Execute - run the installed testrun instruction
+When invoked like this, any testlet should go through whatever internal checks it needs to in order to verify it can operate successfully.
+This means testing access to sockets, filesystem resources, etc.

+When finished, and everything checks out successfully, the testlet should print the following string to stdout: "Check mode PASSED".
+The agent will be watching stdout for this string and will use this to know if the testlet is ready to be used.

 Input
 -----

 Obviously, testing application vary greatly in terms of their input.
 Some testing applications use certain command-line arguments or flags, and others aren't even configured via the command-line.

 The idea of a ToDD testlet is to standardize this input so that any testing application can be run identically.
 This was a very useful concept early in ToDD's life, as the very first testlets were simple bash scripts that wrapped existing applications like ``ping`` and ``iperf``, and passed around the required arguments to make them conform to the standard we'll discuss now.